Teleportation of Post-Selected Quantum States: Abstract

 \section{Abstract}

 Teleportation allows Alice to send a pre-prepared quantum state to Bob using only pre-shared entanglement and classical communication.
 Here we show that it is possible to teleport a state which is also $\it{post}$-selected.
 Post-selection of a state $\Phi$ means that after Alice has finished her experiment she performs a measurement and only keeps runs of the experiment where the measurement outcome is $\Phi$.
-We also demonstrate pre and post-selected $\it{port}$-based teleportation.
+We also demonstrate pre and post-selected $\it{port}$-based teleportation, and use it as a quantum memory for such states.
 Finally we use these protocols to perform instantaneous non-local quantum computation on pre and post-selected systems, and significantly reduce the entanglement required to instantaneously measure an arbitrary non-local variable of spatially separated pre and post-selected systems.